amida-tech/blue-button-model/README.md

 ### validator.validate(obj, schemaName)

-Validates individual components in the Blue Button document such as sections and entries.
+Validates individual components in Blue Button documents such as sections and entries.

 __Arguments__